Proof-Backed Security Systems

 Security evidence should outlive the runtime that produced it.

 A proof-backed security system emits artifacts that stay useful after the incident, deployment, or remediation run is over.
-Instead of relying on screenshots or log spelunking, operators publish receipts, manifests, and status digests that can be verified independently.
+Instead of relying on screenshots or log spelunking, operators publish bundles, manifests, receipts, and status digests that can be checked independently.

 This architecture matters because public trust, auditor review, and cross-team handoff all happen outside the original runtime.
 The public surface should show how proof is produced and where to inspect it, without exposing operator internals directly.